l-schuurman/capstoneMock/src/mobile/README.md

 ## Overview

-This package provides reusable React Native components that integrate with the mobile-shell application.
+This package provides reusable React Native components that integrate with the mobile app.
 Components are built with TypeScript and designed to work seamlessly with the platform's authentication and data infrastructure.

 **Dual-Mode Package:**
-- **Library Mode** (`src/`): Exports React Native components for consumption by mobile-shell
+- **Library Mode** (`src/`): Exports React Native components for consumption by mobile app
 - **Standalone Mode** (`standalone/`): Complete Expo app for independent development and testing

 ## Package Structure